MarieaJohnson/GifTastic/README.md

 # GifTastic

-A web app that allows searching for gifs using the api.giphy.com and .ajax calls.
-You can toggle between animate and still by clicking on the gif.
+A web app that searchs for GIFs using the api.giphy.com and .ajax calls.
+You may select from pre-set options or create your own search.

+You may toggle between animate and still by clicking on the returned GIF.

+Written so each returned GIF will only have a rating of "G" or "PG".

 ## Deployment

 Link: [GifTastic](https://marieajohnson.github.io/GifTastic/) <br>

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details